Water balance railway: Operation

 The railway‘s two carriages are connected by a rope or cable that runs over a pulley in the upper station.
 The carriages maintain approximate balance, so propelling the wagon requires only applying the force to unbalance the system.
 This is done by artificially increasing the mass of the car standing in the upper station with water, allowing the gravity acting on this additional mass to move the train.

 Both cars, therefore, have a ballast water tank.
 Between two journeys, water is filled into the tank of the carriage in the upper station, while the tank of the carriage in the lower station is emptied.
 The upper, heavier vehicle driving down the hill now pulls the lower, lighter one up the incline.
 The amount of water required depends on the weight difference between the two cars, which is assumed to be around 80 litres for each passenger.
 Because the length of the rope and thus the weight of the rope between the sheave and the wagon going down the hill increases steadily while the rope is moving up-hill, the speed must be regulated while driving.
 This is done with brakes in the vehicles, which usually act on a rack in the track bed, and especially in longer systems, also by draining water from the wagon going down the hill.
-Some lifts have a lower rope to compensate for the weight of the rope, which is also guided over a pulley in the lower station.
+Some lifts, including Lynton and Lynmouth Cliff Railway, have a lower rope to compensate for the weight of the rope, which is also guided over a pulley in the lower station.